SamSultanB/AirTickets/README.md

 ## Installation

 Include steps or commands to install and set up the project.
 For example:
-1. Clone the repository: `git clone https://github.com/username/project.git`
+1. Clone the repository: `git clone https://github.com/SamSultanB/AirTickets.git`
-2. Install dependencies: `npm install`
+2. Install dependencies